ra559/cis106/index.markdown

     * Quad-Core Processor
     * 8 Gb of RAM
     * Windows 10/11
+      * MacOS is also acceptable with some workarounds
     * 100 Gb of free space
 * **Knowledge of the following**
   * Basic components of a personal computer
+    * RAM
+    * CPU
+    * Storage
+    * Motherboard
+    * ETC..
-    * Basic usage of a personal computer
+  * Basic usage of a personal computer.
+Including but not limited to:
     * Internet browsing
     * Reading emails
     * Chat Applications
     * Office Productivity Suites (MS Office, Google Docs, etc)
     * Install/Remove Software
+    * Download files
     * Difference between web browser, the internet, and a search engine
+    * Understanding of your computer filesystem (how your computer organizes files)

-> Not knowing this things does not mean you will fail the course.
-It means that you will have to spend extra time studying.
+> *Not knowing these things does not mean you will fail the course.
+However, It means that you will have to spend extra time studying.*

 ##  5. <a name='MacOSUsersReadthis:'></a>MacOS Users Read this:
-* If you have a rencent MacOS Computer ( Apple M series of CPUs), you can use it for the class.
-The setup is different but I can guide you.
+* If you have a recent MacOS Computer ( Apple M series of CPUs - AKA Apple Silicon), you can use it for the class.
+Some instructions may be different but if you encounter issues, let me know and I can guide you.
+The same is true for Intel Macs, however, **please make sure that your computer meets the minimum criteria.**
-* If you are using a MacOS Computer with an Intel CPU, make sure that it meets the same requirement as for windows.

 ##  6. <a name='Advice'></a>Advice
 * If you find that the content of the course is too much or that you have too many gaps in your knowledge, I suggest that you take CIS-107 then CIS 180 or CIS 116.
+I recommend those courses first because this class focusses on the GNU/Linux Operating System.
+We do not cover essential topics such as parts of your computer, basic networking terminology, etc...
 * If you do not have a decent computer (one that can be used for virtualization) you will have a very poor experience in this course.
 Contact me to discuss your options.

 ##  7. <a name='Resources'></a>Resources